Carmentis/architectures/README.md

 3. **Launch the architecture** using docker-compose.

-Assuming you want to deploy the full architecture and that you have filled all the environment variables in the `.env.example` file.
+Assuming you want to deploy the full architecture and that you have filled all the environment variables in the `.env` file (you can start from the `.env.example` file listing all required variables).
 Then, execute the following command:
 ```shell
 ARCH=full-architecture
 cd $ARCH && docker-compose up    # for an attached execution